There are multiple ways to make millions, if not billions, in the world of cryptocurrency.

 So which one is better?

-Bittrex vs. Poloniex: Which is the better crypto exchange?
+Bittrex vs. Poloniex: Which is Better?

 Now, the wisest thing to do is transfer those tokens to a separate wallet, but if you are holding 15+ different cryptos, it’s challenging to set up 15+ separate wallets.